2026-03-25

 The price inversion that already happened (years ago)

 UAE solar auction prices are now $0.014–0.024/kWh.
 Qatar's business electricity rate (KAHRAMAA, subsidized gas) is $0.036/kWh.
-That's a 33–60% gap — in the wrong direction from what most people assume about GCC energy.
+That is a 33–60% gap — going the other way from what most people expect about GCC energy.

 Dubai's MBR Solar Park Phase 3 cleared at $0.0299/kWh in 2017.
 Phase 5 hit $0.01653/kWh.
 Phase 6 (DEWA, 1.8 GW, Masdar as developer) cleared at $0.01622/kWhand went operational in Q4 2024.
 Abu Dhabi's Al Khazna IPP (EWEC, 1.5 GW, Engie + Masdar) was awarded in 2025 at $0.01459/kWh— the lowest utility-scale solar price in the region.
 Even the 2019 Noor Abu Dhabi price ($0.0242/kWh) was 33% cheaper than Qatar's current gas rate.

-Price trajectory: $0.0242 (2019) → $0.01653 → $0.01622 → $0.01459 (2025).
+Price path: $0.0242 (2019) → $0.01653 → $0.01622 → $0.01459 (2025).
 About 40% down over six years.
-Driven by Chinese panel manufacturing scale, better project financing, and Abu Dhabi's high solar irradiance (~2,200 kWh/kWp/year).
+Driven by Chinese panel manufacturing at scale, better project financing, and Abu Dhabi's high solar output (~2,200 kWh/kWp/year).

 What the Ras Laffan disruption changes

 Qatar's Ras Laffan industrial city is not just an LNG processing hub.
 It is Qatar's power generation supply chain.
 The country runs on gas.
 Gas processing happens at Ras Laffan.
-The grid follows from there.
+The grid comes from there.

 The post-ceasefire thesis

 Once this ceasefire holds, the conversation shifts.
-During active conflict the story is: “Qatar's LNG is disrupted, energy prices are elevated, Gulf data center plans are on hold.”
+During active conflict the story is: “Qatar's LNG is disrupted, energy prices are high, Gulf data center plans are on hold.”
 The post-ceasefire question is different: which GCC country came out with its infrastructure thesis intact?

 Masdar's round-the-clock project